3 Working for yourself

 The opportunities for starting up in business have expanded rapidly with internet trading and marketing.
 Digital start-ups can attract funding, either from venture capitalists or via crowdsourcing, so there are more options for trying something out.
 If you have technology skills, then this might be an option, but there are also plenty of other STEM related business opportunities.

 Many digital start-ups begin as micro-businesses that exploit the spare capacity in assets or under-utilised skills and use the reach of technology to find an audience or market.
-This is the underlying model of many recent online businesses such as AirBnB and Uber.
+This was the underlying model of online businesses such as AirBnB and Uber.

 Robin Chase describes how this idea of excess capacity inspired her to set up Zipcar, a car sharing business, when she was still a stay-at-home mum: